 Who is at risk for having Vitamin D deficiency?

-Many people have trouble getting enough Vitamin D. As we age, our skin’s ability to make Vitamin D when exposed to sunlight declines.
-People who “over sunscreen” because of concern about skin cancer and wrinkles might not expose their skin to enough sunshine to make sufficient Vitamin D. Breastfed infants need a small supplement every day, as breast milk alone does not provide infants with adequate amount of Vitamin D. People with dark skin are also at risk because darker skin absorbs less Vitamin D. People with conditions that limit fat absorption are also at risk.
-Lastly, people who have undergone gastric bypass surgery may need vitamin D supplements because of their altered digestive tract geography.
+Many people have trouble getting enough Vitamin D. As we age, our skin’s ability to make this important vitamin when exposed to sunlight declines.
+People who “over sunscreen” because of concern about skin cancer and wrinkles might not expose their skin to enough sunshine to make sufficient Vitamin D. Breastfed infants need a small supplement every day, as breast milk alone does not provide infants with adequate amounts.
+People with dark skin are also at risk because darker skin absorbs less Vitamin D. People with conditions that limit fat absorption are also at risk.
+Lastly, people who have undergone gastric bypass surgery may need supplements because of their altered digestive tract geography.

 How do you know if you need a Vitamin D supplement?